Doing electronic stuff needs some basic test equipment. A multimeter

 - Pulse detect function

-- Surprisingly useful for detecting transient signals that
+- Surprisingly useful for detecting transient signals that an older

 USBee AX PRO logic analyzer